jaksik/epic-national-parks/src/pages/markdown/national-parks-in-colorado/index.md

 ### 4. Black Canyon of the Gunnison National Park
-![Black Canyon of the Gunnison National Park](./black-canyon.jpg) Black Canyon of the Gunnison National Park is great place to escape the crowds that you'll find at some of the more popular national parks and is deffinitely worth seeing.
-It's home to some of the steepest and oldest ciffs in North America that form the namesake black canyon.
+![Black Canyon of the Gunnison National Park](./black-canyon.jpg) Black Canyon of the Gunnison National Park is home to some of the steepest cliffs and oldest rocks in the country. with parts of the canyon reaching depths of nearly half a mile and being as narrow as only 40ft, it can be a difficult place to navigate.

+Althought the canyon its self is magnificent, a visit to the park is not worth it for many travelers.
+The canyon walls are so steep that it doesn't offer the views that you might find at the Grand Canyon and it doesn't offer a variety of trails either for people of all skill levels.